gridsuite/deployment/README.md

 ### Installing / Updating docker-compose to v2
 Docker-compose v2 is necessary to have to profiles feature.
-If possible, prefer to install it with your package manager if your on a Unix system.
+If possible, prefer to install it with your package manager if you are on a Unix system.

 > [!NOTE]
 > You need a client (docker-cli) of ~v19~ v20 at least to have the system of cli-plugins.